Madhan7475/shanthi-online-gold/README.md

-# Shanthi Online Gold — Dev Hosting and Public URL (Dummy Server)
+# Shanthi Online Gold

+A comprehensive e-commerce platform for gold and jewelry, built with React (Vite) frontend and Node.js/Express backend.

+## 📚 Documentation

+### Deployment Options

+Choose the deployment method that fits your needs:

+1. **🐳 Docker + VPS (Recommended)** → See [DEPLOYMENT_GUIDE.md](./DEPLOYMENT_GUIDE.md)
+   - Complete guide for deploying with Docker on your own VPS
+   - Includes nginx reverse proxy and SSL setup
+   - Single comprehensive guide with all steps

+2. **☁️ Cloud Hosting (Render + Vercel)** → See [DEPLOYMENT.md](./DEPLOYMENT.md)
+   - Backend on Render, Frontend on Vercel
+   - No server management required

+3. **🔧 Development Tunnel (Testing)** → See below
+   - Temporarily expose local dev to the internet
+   - NOT for production use

+---

+## 🚀 Development - Public URL (Temporary Tunnel)

-This project can be temporarily exposed to the internet using a reverse tunnel.
-The tunnel simply forwards your local dev servers to a public HTTPS URL.
+This method temporarily exposes your local dev servers to the internet using a reverse tunnel.
 It is NOT a permanent deployment.

 ## Quick Start (every time you log in)